Accelize/apyfal/docs/configuration.rst

 Configuration
 =============

-*Warning: do not use your credentials on untrusted environments.
-You are responsible to secure your credentials and accelerator access.*
+*Warning: do not use credentials on untrusted environments.
+User is responsible to secure its credentials and accelerator access.*

 What is needed to configure an accelerator ?
 --------------------------------------------